Table of Contents

 Michaella Masters

-Michaella is the Community and Content Strategist of another one of our Ed-Tech solutions, Videolab.
+Michaella is the Community and Content Manager of another one of our Ed-Tech solutions, Videolab.
 With a strong background in digital marketing, she has played a big role in shaping the company’s online presence and content strategy.
 Michaella holds a bachelor's degree in Digital Marketing from Geneva Business School.
 Over the past few years, Michaella has developed a deep understanding of the Ed-Tech and healthcare sectors.
 She is responsible for managing the online presence for all of our SaaS solutions across various platforms and writes on a range of topics in Ed-Tech.

 View all posts